 Discover two very different and creative ways your trash is being recycled in Downtown Los Angeles.

-First stop, Homeboy Electronics Recycling, a full-service, certified electronics recycling facility!
+Our first stop is Homeboy Electronics Recycling, a full-service, certified electronics recycling facility.
 Led by Brian Fox, Director of Operations, we'll learn the full history of the organization as he leads us through the facility, explaining the various processes starting from the incoming/receiving area and following the path of electronics through sorting, de-manufacturing, data destruction, and finally reuse.
 We'll also get to see some of the vintage relics that they restore and rent out as props.
-There will time for Q&A in the lobby and then we'll drive to Calder’s Rad Pad, a short 2.3 miles away.
+There will time for Q&A in the lobby and then you'll follow us by car to Calder’s Rad Pad, a short 2.3 miles away.

-Second stop, the Rad Pad artist studio of Calder Greenwood, a labyrinthine world made of cardboard!
-At Calder’s we will get an exclusive tour of the Rad Pad, containing an eclectic mix of cardboard projects that Calder’s created over the past seven years.
+Our second stop at is Rad Pad artist studio of Calder Greenwood, a labyrinthine world made of cardboard!
+At Calder’s we will get an exclusive tour of the Rad Pad, containing an eclectic mix of cardboard projects that Calder has created over the past seven years.
 Highlights include a VHS store, a dungeon, a phone booth, a Japanese train, and even a giant Captain Ivan Drago, the Soviet boxer from Rocky IV.
 Calder will share his artistic process as he explains how he came to work so extensively (and almost exclusively) with cardboard.